Cardiology Fellows

 University of Colorado

 I was raised in the small town of Arcola, Illinois.
-I attended University of Illinois for medical school and did my Internal medicine-Pediatric residency here at the University of Colorado.
-I am excited to be able to stay as a cardiology fellow!
+I attended the University of Illinois for medical school and completed my Internal Medicine-Pediatrics residency here at the University of Colorado.
+I am excited to be able to stay on as a cardiology fellow!
 I am currently interested in Adult Congenital Cardiology and General Cardiology.
-I can already feel the support from my co-fellows and I am excited to work/get to know them more!
-When I am not in the hospital you can find me with my son and husband hiking, at a park, exploring a new restaurant or trying to find time to read a new book or binge a new show.
+I can already feel the support from my co-fellows, and I’m excited to continue working with them and getting to know them better.
+When I’m not in the hospital, you can find me with my son and husband—hiking, at a park, exploring a new restaurant, or trying to find time to read a new book or binge a new show.

 jean-marie bio